 3. Notify the Credit Bureaus

-Include a copy of your official identity theft report, which you previously filed with a law enforcement agency, along with your disputes.
-Per the FCRA, the credit bureaus have to block any fraudulent accounts from your credit reports within just four short business days.
+Include a copy of your official identity theft report, filed with law enforcement, along with your disputes.
+Under the FCRA, credit bureaus must block fraudulent accounts within four business days.

 You’re closing in on the end of the process, but the final step is one of the most important.